appsecnz/appsecnz.github.io/conference-2022/sponsorship.md

 ## Premium Sponsorship Packages

-### Highlights of Changes for 2023
+### Highlights of Changes for 2022

-This year, we've made a few slight adjustments to our Premier Sponsorship packages:
+This year, we've made a few adjustments to our Premier Sponsorship packages, to help meet the increased costs for the event:

+* We've introduced a new, **Diamond** sponsorship level, of which only one (1) will be available
+* We've increased the number of available **Platinum** sponsor spots from two (2) to three (3)
+* For **Diamond** and **Platinum** sponsorships, exhibition space is included in the fee
 * Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($40 value per person)
-* Each Sponsor Exhibition space ("booth") includes a number of vouchers, for our catered lunch each day.

 ### LEGO Build and Video Sponsorship

-In addition to the tiered sponsorship packages detailed below, we're continuing this exciting *a la carte* opportunity: A LEGO Build Sponsorship!
-Beginning with the 2022 conference, we've added a Delegate Lounge, adjacent to the Sponsor Exhibition Area.
-In the Delegate Lounge, conference participants will be able to take part in group builds of several LEGO sets throughout the conference.
+In addition to the tiered sponsorship packages detailed below, we've introduced an exciting new *a la carte* opportunity this year: A LEGO Build Sponsorship!
+For the 2022 conference, we're adding an Delegate Lounge, adjacent to the Sponsor Exhibition Area.
+In the Delegate Lounge, conference participants will be able to take part in a group build of a LEGO Millennium Falcon ([Set #75192](https://www.lego.com/en-nz/product/millennium-falcon-75192)).

-The conference A/V team will capture time-sequenced photos of the build area, and will present a first-cut version of the stop-motion video during the closing session on Friday afternoon.
-The LEGO Build sponsor will be recognised at the beginning and end of the video, to be published on the OWASP New Zealand Chapter's [YouTube channel](https://www.youtube.com/channel/UCWjcSSETjqhzBlVxXTW1zhg) and promoted through social media.
+Throughout the conference, the A/V team will capture time-sequenced photos of the build area, and will present a first-cut version of the stop-motion video during the closing session on Friday afternoon.
+The sponsor will be recognised at the beginning and end of the video, to be published on the OWASP New Zealand Chapter's [YouTube channel](https://www.youtube.com/channel/UCWjcSSETjqhzBlVxXTW1zhg) and promoted through social media.

-In addition, all LEGO sets will be awarded to conference delegates during the prize giving at our closing session.
-The LEGO Build sponsor will be invited to the stage to draw the names of all LEGO prize winners.
-All LEGO sets *completed* during the conference will be included as part of the top LEGO prize; each incomplete/unopened set will be awarded as a separate prize.
+In addition, the sponsor will be invited to the stage to draw the first name in our prize giving, and that person (if present) will be awarded the completed model (a $1,500 value).

-The fee for this one-of-a-kind *a la carte* sponsorship is **$5,000**, to cover the costs of purchasing the LEGO sets and producing the video.
+The fee for this one-of-a-kind *a la carte* sponsorship is **$4,500**, to cover the set purchase and video production costs.
 Other associated sponsor benefits are similar to those of a **Silver** sponsorship.

 ### Premier Sponsor Fees and Benefits